 More Attorney Benefits

-As a result of the defendant asserting their right to argue the liability before the arbitration panel, we were forced to retain a motorcycle accident Reconstructionist.
+As a result of the defendant asserting their right to argue the liability before the arbitration panel, we opted to hire a motorcycle accident Reconstructionist.
+This is something cyclists would never do if making a motorcycle accident claim on their own.

 The reconstructionist went to the scene, took video and still-photographs and eventually produced a report concluding that the defendant was 100% the cause of the accident and this was also presented at the time of the accident.
 All at no cost to the client, because they hired me as their attorney.